“The writer who cannot distinguish truth from a peanut-butter sandwich can never write good fiction.”

 – John Gardner, The Art of Fiction

-Sarah Reck is senior manager, brand marketing, with the digital marketing team at Random House Children’s Books, a division of Penguin Random House.
+Sarah Reck is Assistant Director, Digital Marketing, with the digital marketing team at Random House Children’s Books, a division of Penguin Random House.
 She lives, works, and writes in Pittsburgh, Pa.
 She holds an MFA in Creative Writing and MA in English from Chapman University and did her undergraduate work at Lycoming College.
 Her cat, adopted in June 2021, is called Clark; he has 24 toes.